 I have done displays with the Washington DC Metro area Lego User Group, the Washington DC Metro Area Lego Train Club, and the Charm City Lego User Group.
 For 2014-2015, I provided technical support to the rookie First Lego League Probemasters (1175).

-For the last few years, to commemorate my two childhood Lego sets - I have been donating Lego sets to the Washington DC Chinatown's Christmas Toy Drive (MOAPIA Share a Smile, Give a Toy Event) for needy children from my childhood neighborhood.
+Since 2011, to commemorate my two childhood Lego sets - I have been donating Lego sets to the Washington DC Chinatown's Christmas Toy Drive (MOAPIA Share a Smile, Give a Toy Event) for needy children in my childhood neighborhood.

 If you have a questions leave a comment and I'll try to get back to you as soon as possible.